bgoonz/docs-collection/github/github/creating-cloning-and-archiving-repositories/archiving-a-github-repository/about-archiving-content-and-data-on-github.md

 ---
 title: About archiving content and data on GitHub
-intro: 'You can archive content and data on {% data variables.product.product_name %} for other people to view and reference.'
+intro: "You can archive content and data on {% data variables.product.product_name %} for other people to view and reference."
 redirect_from:
   - /articles/about-archiving-content-and-data-on-github
   - /github/creating-cloning-and-archiving-repositories/about-archiving-content-and-data-on-github
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Repositories
 shortTitle: Archive content & data
 ---

 ## Persistence of public repositories

 {% data variables.product.product_name %} intends to keep your public repositories available unless you remove them.
 In some cases, we may make public content unavailable, for example if: